jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 ![Step1](assets/Step1.png)

 In the second step, Alice can use this access token to access Bob's DTR directly and perform a lookup there.
 As feedback, she receives the AAS IDs that she is authorised to see.

-Use the following API GET for this:
+Action (Alice): Use the following API GET to receive the provided AAS Ids:

 `GET /lookup/shells?assetIds=xyz`

-She receives the AAS Id's as feedback.
+Alice receives a list of AAS Ids that she is allowed to see.
+This should include the digital twin created in the previous tutorial steps.

 ![Step2](assets/Step2.png)

 Now Alice can get the AAS descriptors because she now has the AAS IDs.

-Use the following API GET for this:
+Action (Alice): Use the following API GET to the shell descriptors for the AAS ID.

 `GET /shell-descriptors/{{aas-id}} with aas-id encoded base64url`